briancavalier/aeon/README.md

 readLatest<A>(es: EventStoreClient, key: string): Promise<Committed<A> | undefined>
 ```

 Reads the most recent event for a specific key.
-Useful to retrieve the latest event or position for a given key.
+Useful to retrieve the latest event or revision for a given key.

 ```ts
 const latestEvent = await readLatest(eventStoreClient, "user123");